ImranMA/MicroCouriers/README.md

 subscrption(s) = booking,tracking,readprojection   (remove default rules since applications will subscribe automatically)

 #### Application Insights
-To view performance metrics or issues, you need to replace application insights ID in appsettings for each individual service.
+To view performance metrics or issues, you need to replace application insights ID (InstrumentationKey) in appsettings for each individual service.

 #### Azure Function and Redis (optional)
 Solution also contains azure function and redis cache.
 If Azure Function is deployed and redis cache is configured , you need to provide redis cache connection string in Azure Function and Tracking Service.
 Azure function is triggered by event bus and is listening to all the events that are raised.
 Using events azure function will create the tracking history which is active for 10 hours .
 In CQRS pattern the readmodel is created and updated into redis cache.